ayeshaacheema/salon_booking_api/README.md

 # Task 6 - Relationships, Filtering, Sorting, Pagination

-This task builds on the JWT auth version of the API.
-The bookings and services tables were already linked, but this is where that relationship actually gets used - querying bookings by service, sorting and paginating results, and adding a Reviews table tied to services.
+This task focuses on working with real-world relational data instead of treating everything as a single flat list.
+The existing relationship between bookings and services is now used for filtering, sorting, and pagination, while a new Reviews resource was added to demonstrate a one-to-many relationship with services.

 ## What changed

+### Service Relationships

+The `Service` model now has two related resources:

+* **Bookings** (existing relationship)
+* **Reviews** (new relationship)

-**Service now has two things attached to it:** bookings (already existed) and reviews (new).
-A service can have many bookings and many reviews, both through a `serviceId` foreign key.
+A service can have multiple bookings and multiple reviews.
+Both relationships are handled through the `serviceId` foreign key.

-**GET /bookings got a lot more useful.** Before, it just returned every booking with no way to narrow it down.
+## Bookings - Filtering, Sorting, and Pagination

+Previously, `GET /bookings` returned all bookings without any way to search or control the results.

 Now it supports:

-- filtering by service name
+* filtering bookings by service name
-- sorting by any column, ascending or descending
-- pagination with page/limit

-**Reviews are new.** Each service can be reviewed - a rating from 1 to 5 and a comment.
-Two endpoints: one to leave a review, one to see all reviews for a service.

-## Bookings - filtering, sorting, pagination
+* sorting results by different columns
+* pagination using page and limit

+### Available Queries

 ```
 GET /bookings